GrinonBarrett/Taksidos/Placeholder Creature.md

 [Prcp] 8 (+2)
 [Empy] 6 (+2)

-**Languages**: Lurching departed don't speak.
+**Languages**: Hungering Dry don't speak.

-**Run Speed**: It may run up to 4 yards per move.
+**Run Speed**: It may run up to 6 yards per move.

-**Climb speed**: You may swim up to 1 foot per move, presuming it is reasonable terrain to do so.
+**Climb speed**: It may climb up to 5 feet per move, presuming it is reasonable terrain to do so.

 **Unarmed Attacks**;

- • Smack: The lurching departed may use a limb or random object against a foe within 1 foot.
+ • Smack: The hungering dry may use a limb or random object against a foe within 1 foot.
 This is a melee bare attack.

+ • Bite: The hungering dry may bite a foe it is brawling or grappling.
+This is a melee biting attack.

 ---------------------